jnh277/data_to_mpc/README.md

 The resulting problem is intractable which we obviate by  providing  approximations  that  result  in  finite
 dimensional deterministic optimisation problems.
 The proposed approach is demonstrated  in  simulation  on  a  nonlinear  system.

 This git repository contains code to run the two simulations given in the paper and to plot the results.
+It also contains two additional simulation scripts.

 ## Simulation A) Pedagogical Example

-Demonstrates the data to controller approach on a simulated single state system with input and output constraints.
+Demonstrates the data to controller approach on a simulated non-control affine single state system with input and output constraints, and student t distributed measurement noise.
 A more detailed description of the simulation is given in the paper.

 Presaved results corresponding to the plots shown in the paper can be plotted by running

 ```
-python plot_single_state_demo.py
+python plot_non_affine.py
 ```

 Alternatively, a new simulation can be run (will then overwrite these results) using

 ```
-python single_state_mpc_demo.py
+python single_state_non_affine.py
 ```

 Warning, if you do not have CUDA enabled JAX then this will take a long time to run and it is recommended you plot the